 Fort Mifflin Terminal Complex

-Our Fort Mifflin Terminal Complex is located on the Delaware River in Philadelphia and includes the Fort Mifflin Terminal, the Hog Island Wharf, the Darby Creek tank farm and connecting pipelines.
-The Fort Mifflin Terminal complex consists of ship docks which can handle crude oil from very large crude carrier-class (“VLCC”) tankers and smaller crude oil vessels as well as pipelines that supply the Philadelphia refinery with all of its crude oil.
+The Fort Mifflin Terminal Complex is located on the Delaware River in Philadelphia and includes the Fort Mifflin Terminal, the Hog Island Wharf, the Darby Creek Tank Farm and connecting pipelines.
+Revenues are generated at the Fort Mifflin Terminal Complex by charging fees based on throughput.

-The Marcus Hook tank farm stores gasoline and middle distillates.
-The tank farm assets also provide terminally services to third party customers.
+The Marcus Hook Industrial Complex stores gasoline and middle distillates.
+The Industrial Complex assets also provide terminally services to third party customers.

 Our Eagle Point facility is located in Westville, New Jersey and consists of active storage for clean products and dark oils.
 The docks can accommodate three ships or barges to receive and deliver crude oil, intermediate products and refined products to outbound ships and barges.

-Our Inkster terminal, located near Detroit, Michigan, consists of eight salt caverns and can receive and ship LPGs.
-We use the Inkster Terminal's storage in connection with our Toledo, Ohio to Sarnia, Canada pipeline system and for the storage of LPGs from Canada and a refinery in Western Ohio.
+The Inkster Terminal, located near Detroit, Michigan, contains eight salt caverns with a total storage capacity of approximately 975 thousand barrels.
+We use the Inkster Terminal's storage in connection with our pipeline system and for the storage of NGLs from local producers and a refinery in Western Ohio.
 The terminal can receive and ship by pipeline in both directions and has a truck loading and offloading rack.